Rules of basketball: International rules of basketball

-The most recent international rules of basketball were approved 2 February 2014 by FIBA and became effective 1 October of that year.
+The most recent international rules of basketball were approved February 2, 2014 by FIBA and became effective on October 1st of that year.

 There are eight rules encompassing 50 articles, covering equipment and facilities, regulations regarding teams, players, captains and coaches, playing regulations, violations, fouls and their penalties, special situations, and the officials and table officials.
 The rules also cover officials' signals, the scoresheet, protest procedure, classification of teams and television timeouts.